msupply-foundation/msupply_docs/content/docs/manage/facilities.md

 template = "docs/page.html"

 [extra]
-lead = "The Facilities list is where you can view all stores, and manage their properties" toc = true top = false
+toc = true
+top = false
 +++

+The Facilities list is available only on the [Open mSupply Central Server](/docs/getting_started/central).
+This is where you can view all stores, and manage their properties.

 ## Viewing Facilities